Why Are Women More Vulnerable to the Effects of Wine than Men?

 Women have lower levels of ethanol-oxidizing enzymes than men, and therefore, they absorb more alcohol molecules than men through their stomach lining.
 The molecules are added into their bloodstream (which is why they get drunk faster).

-The bottom line is that women are different at absorbing wine because of their biological differences from men.
+The bottom line is that women’s bodies absorb alcohol at a different rate because of their biological differences from men.

 - Women have more body fat, which affects their ability to absorb the wine.